 - Graduate Conditionally Classified – Applicants may be admitted to a graduate degree program in this category if, in the opinion of appropriate campus authority, deficiencies may be remedied by additional preparation; or

-- Graduate Classified — To pursue a graduate degree, applicants are required to fulfill all of the professional, personal, scholastic, and other standards, including qualifying examinations, prescribed by the campus.
+- Post-Baccalaureate Classified (e.g. admission to an education credential program) – Persons wishing to enroll in a credential or certificate program will be required to satisfy additional professional, personal, scholastic, and other standards, including qualifying examinations, prescribed by the campus; or

 (These and other CSU admissions requirements are subject to change as policies are revised and laws are amended.
-The CSU web site www.calstate.edu and the CSU admissions portal www.calstate.edu/apply are good sources for the most up-to-date information.)
+The CSU website and the CSU admissions portal portal are good sources for the most up-to-date information.)

 Graduate and Post-Baccalaureate English Language Requirement

 All graduate and post-baccalaureate applicants, regardless of citizenship, whose native language is not English and whose preparatory education was principally in a language other than English must demonstrate competence in English.
 Those who do not possess a bachelor’s degree from a post-secondary institution where English is the principal language of instruction must receive a minimum score of 80 on the internet-based Test of English as a Foreign Language (TOEFL), a minimum score of 550 on the paper-based TOEFL, or an International English Language Testing System (IELTS) minimum score of 6.0.

 Individual degree programs may require a higher score.